WebCite

-WebCite was an on-demand archive site, designed to digitally preserve scientific and educationally important material on the web by taking snapshots of Internet contents as they existed at the time when a blogger or a scholar cited or quoted from it.
+WebCite is an intermittently available archive site, originally designed to digitally preserve scientific and educationally important material on the web by taking snapshots of Internet contents as they existed at the time when a blogger or a scholar cited or quoted from it.
 The preservation service enabled verifiability of claims supported by the cited sources even when the original web pages are being revised, removed, or disappear for other reasons, an effect known as link rot.

+As of June 2023, the site no longer accepts new archive requests; old archive snapshots can still be viewed.

+The site is frequently offline with no explanation, and for lengthy periods of time.
+For example it was offline between October 29, 2021 and June 24, 2023 (1 year and 8 months) during which it reported "DB Connection failed".
+The site is owned and maintained by Gunther Eysenbach.

 Service features

 WebCite allowed for preservation of all types of web content, including HTML web pages, PDF files, style sheets, JavaScript and digital images.
 It also archived metadata about the collected resources such as access time, MIME type, and content length.

 WebCite was a non-profit consortium supported by publishers and editors, and it could be used by individuals without charge.
 It was one of the first services to offer on-demand archiving of pages, a feature later adopted by many other archiving services, such as archive.today and the Wayback Machine.
 It did not do web page crawling.